 Diversity in Research Awards

 The Department of Psychology and Neuroscience will annually invite nominations and select the recipients of the awards, which will be announced at the end of each academic year.
-Nominations will be solicited soon for our 2019-20 Diversity in Research Awards.
+Nominations for our Diversity in Research Awards are typically solicited in early March via department listservs, with a deadline in April.

 Diversity Awards

-The purpose of the Susan M. McHale and Ernest C. Davenport Awards for Outstanding Psychological Research by a Student Who Enhances Diversity is to encourage and honor students from under-represented groups who make a contribution to the advancement of knowledge of psychological science.
-Two awards will be given each year recognizing students whose work exemplifies outstanding psychological research: one to an undergraduate student from an under-represented group, and one to a graduate student from an under-represented group.
-For these awards, under-representation is defined as groups who have been traditionally underrepresented among psychological researchers, including, but not limited to, groups underrepresented through their race, culture, ethnicity, sexual orientation, gender, disability, religious affiliation, and socioeconomic status.
-The research conducted by award recipients need not be related to diversity.
-Each year, the Susan M. McHale Award will be given to one undergraduate student, and the Ernest C. Davenport Award will be given to a graduate student.
+These awards aim to recognize and honor students from underrepresented groups who make a contribution to the advancement of psychological science.
+For these awards, underrepresentation is defined as groups who have been traditionally underrepresented among psychological researchers, including, but not limited to, groups underrepresented through their race, culture, ethnicity, sexual orientation, gender, disability, religious affiliation, and socioeconomic status.
+The research conducted by award recipients can be on any topic within the department.
+Two awards will be given each year recognizing students whose work exemplifies outstanding psychological research; the Susan M. McHale Award will be given to one undergraduate student, and the Ernest C. Davenport Award will be given to a graduate student.

 Read more about the namesakes and inspirations for our Diversity in Research Awards.